mohammed-salem-dev/supportdesk/README.md

+Note: This repository is a sanitized demo version built for portfolio purposes.
+It contains no client data or secrets.

 # SupportDesk - Customer Support Ticket System

  A modern, full-featured customer support ticket management system built with Next.js, TypeScript, and PostgreSQL.
-This application demonstrates professional-grade development practices with role-based access control, real-time analytics, and a beautiful user interface.

 ## 🛠️ Tech Stack